urbanleon/sahTeo/README.md

 <strong>Known Bugs</strong>:
 - Mouse-up event does not register when pieces dragged outside viewport, resulting in unwanted behavior
   - will try limiting piece movement to board edges
-- Game currently does not check for draw, stalemate, threefold repeititon
 - Limited minimax search results in some moves being scored equally, resulting in the same move being repeated
 - FEN does not match board in rare instances